 Close all applications except the audio software you are using.
 This applies to any software not needed for your audio work, including internet browsers, email clients, and background processes.

 Network activity can potentially interfere with your audio playback, thus we recommend turning Wi-Fi / Airport off.
 To do this, click on the Wi-Fi symbol in the desktop header and select Turn Wi-Fi off in the menu (see screenshot below).

 The same applies to Bluetooth connections.
 Switch off Bluetooth by clicking on the Bluetooth symbol in the desktop header and select Turn Bluetooth off in the menu (see screenshot below).

 Energy Saver Settings

 The Energy Saver on Mac provides several options to optimize the power consumption of your Mac.
 For audio applications, these should be deactivated.
 Go to System Preferences > Energy Saver.
-Move the sliders Computer sleep and Display sleep to Never and untick the checkbox Put the hard disk(s) to sleep when possible (see screenshot below).
+Move the sliders Computer sleep and Display sleep to Never and untick the checkbox Put the hard disk(s) to sleep when possible, as shown below.

-If you are normally using the Sleep Mode (e.g. closing the lid of your Macbook) instead of powering down the computer, we recommend to do a fresh boot of the system prior to playing with your audio applications.
+If you are normally using the Sleep Mode (e.g. closing the lid of your Macbook) instead of powering down the computer, we recommend rebooting the system prior to playing with any audio applications.

 Graphics Card Switching